pistoriTech/pistoriTech.github.io/README.md

 The ease of installation, also means that hosting a website locally, such as for testing purposes, takes minimal work.
-With Github pages this benefit will likely become a necessity, as without the ability to host locally, it can take up to 20 minutes for changes to be reflected in the website.
+With GitHub Pages this benefit will likely become a necessity, as without the ability to host locally, it can take up to 20 minutes for changes to be reflected in the website.

 <br/>